MassinissaDjellouli/CTFStuff/TheGoodStuff/WEB.md

 - login.php
 - Add ~ at the end of the php files
     - Vim backup files are stored with the file name + ~
+- Try //path
+  - ex: localhost:8080//etc/passwd
+    - This will be interpreted as /etc/passwd instead of $CWD/etc/passwd
+- To get the current working directory:
+  - /proc/self/cwd returns the program working directory
+  - /proc/self/cmdline returns the command line that was used to start the process
+  - /proc/self/exe returns the executable that was used to start the process
 - /etc/apache2/sites-enabled/000-default or /etc/apache2/sites-available/default
 - if ../ is sanitized, try ....// or ....\/
 - may need to double urlencode